kaanathas/Notification-demo/README.md

 ```

-#  Publish any messages to a socket
+#  Publish  messages to a socket

    The publish-messages lambda handle the message work flow